Learning Objectives

 T: Temperature [K]

-D0: Pre-exponential factor of diffusion coefficient [m²/s]
+D0: Pre-exponential factor of the diffusion coefficient [m²/s]

 Q: Activation energy [J/mol]